ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 ### Look-ups and Code Lists

 Look-ups and code lists provide the links between the different geographies that ONS produce, and the codes that relate to each geographic area.
-By allocating the correct codes to the data we collect it is possible to use look-ups to aggregate data to a huge range of different geographies.
+By allocating the correct codes to the data we collect, it is possible to use look-ups to aggregate data to other geographies.

 The most commonly used look-ups at ONS link postcode or address to administrative areas (such as Wards, Parishes or Local Authorities).
 Other look-ups  link between different types of areas (for example, between Output Areas and Parliamentary Constituencies or health areas).
 Some look-ups define how different units nest or relate to each other in a hierarchy.